-The vision of the Neurogenetics Group is to improve the health of children and their families living with neurodevelopmental disabilities (NDD).
+The vision of the Neurogenetics (NEURO) Team is to improve the health of children and their families living with neurodevelopmental disabilities (NDDs).

-The NEURO Group studies primarily genetic and also epigenetic origins of intellectual disabilities, autisms, epilepsies and cerebral palsies, which affect up to one in seven children world-wide.
+Team NEURO studies genetic and epigenetic origins of intellectual disabilities, autisms, epilepsies and cerebral palsies, which affect up to one in seven children world-wide.

 The identification of the genetic etiology of these NDDs is the first step in the journey to understand the underlying, complex neurobiology of brain development and function.
-The NEURO Group has built, in addition to the precision genomics capability also functional genomics capacity to investigate molecular mechanisms of genetic mutations in cell, patient cells and stem cells, based systems and animal models.
+Team NEURO has precision genomics and functional genomics capabilities to investigate a broad range of genetic causes as well as underlying molecular mechanisms of a diverse set of genetic alterations using patient-derived cells, stem cells, animal models or computational biology tools.

-The NEURO Group has made great leaps in the field of NDDs.
-We identified the first gene for non-syndromic intellectual disability, many epilepsy genes and performed the first genomic study in cerebral palsies.
-We have discovered, or contributed to the discovery of, more than 200 disease genes and uncovered novel biological pathways essential for normal brain function.
+Team NEURO has achieved major goals in the field of genetics of NDDs.
+We identified the first gene for non-syndromic intellectual disability, many epilepsy genes, we pioneered systematic chromosome and later genome-wide sequencing and have rewritten the understanding of the causes of cerebral palsies as partly genetic.
+We have discovered, or contributed to the discovery of more than 250 disease genes and uncovered novel biological pathways essential for normal brain function.

 Our key research strengths are: